Von den Conciliis und Kirchen — On Councils and the Church

 The source for this bilingual edition is the Walch edition of Luther’s complete works, Dr. Martin Luthers Sämmtliche Schriften, edited by Dr. Joh.
 Georg Walch and published in St. Louis by Concordia Publishing House in 1907.
 This was a major stereotyped revision of the earlier Walch collection (Neue revidirte Stereotypausgabe), undertaken by the Missouri Synod.
 The original German text appears in Volume 16 (Reformations-Schriften), as Nr.
 1247, columns 2144–2303.
 The choice of the Walch edition reflects Luther scholarship’s reliance on this comprehensive nineteenth-century compilation, which brought the fragmented works into a unified whole and made them accessible to the American Lutheran tradition.

-The English translation was produced by Claude (Anthropic), working systematically through the German text paragraph by paragraph.
+The English translation was produced by Claude (Anthropic), working systematically through the German text in batches of approximately 25 paragraphs to prevent translation drift.
 The translation prioritizes theological clarity and precision: Luther’s formal register is preserved, idiomatic phrases in Early New High German are rendered into their English equivalents, and the rhetorical structure of longer arguments is maintained.
 Multiple rounds of alignment verification ensured that the English stays matched to the German throughout, and sections where translation drift occurred were retranslated from scratch.
 The result is a translation that respects both the letter and the thought of Luther’s original.

 The bilingual edition is available in two formats.
 The HTML version offers an interactive reading experience with synchronized columns, hover-tooltip glossaries on difficult vocabulary, a dark mode toggle, and a complete Wörterverzeichnis at the bottom.
 For those who prefer print or a self-contained file, a PDF edition provides the same side-by-side layout with per-page lexical support, formatted for A4 paper and easy printing or archival.